Row growsover 74 delisted parties

 The party said through its National Publicity Secretary, Akinloye Oyeniyi, in a statement that the Constitution is bigger than all organs and agencies of government which INEC is one.

 “We know INEC is acting a script and is aware a court ruling will be coming on the 17th of this month, hence this illegality.
-The constitutional provisions are very clear; and we are in the electoral process in states organising their council polls to fulfil this provisions.
+The constitutional provisions are very clear, and we are in the electoral process in states organising their council polls to fulfil these provisions.
 The question now is why would INEC carry out the illegality in contravention of the constitution?

 “We are appealing to our teeming members and supporters to remain calm, the party is putting all in its disposal in motion to protect and sustain their constitutional rights to belong to a political party of their choice and freedom of association.”